rolling-scopes-school/tasks/stage1/modules/node-materials/node/projects/github-app.md

 1. Start by creating a new Node.js application

-Create a folder named github-app, open it in VS Code, and run the following command in the terminal:
+Create a folder named `github-app`, open it in VS Code, and run the following command in the terminal:

 ```
 npm init -y